 “No thanks, just going to the restroom,” I said.

 I checked the bathroom, and he wasn’t there either.
 Maybe my mind was playing tricks.
 I took my cell phone from my jacket pocket as I left the Coffee Nook and walked back to my Wrangler.
-I dialed Dale Ortman, the old owner of the house.
+I dialed Dale Ortman, the previous owner of the house.
 I had questions about the groundskeeper.
 How long had he been looking after the place?
 Who was he?
 Ortman’s phone rang, but he didn’t answer.

-I went home, and that night was quiet in the house, unlike my first night there.
-No creaks in the attic, no dreams.
-I was beginning to think I made a mistake moving to Ravensgate.
+I went back home, and it was quiet in the house, unlike my first night there.
+No creaks in the attic, no weird dreams.
+I was beginning to think I had made a mistake moving to Ravensgate.
 I had no real leads.

 After handling some work in the study, I went downstairs to grab a bite.
 In the main hall I passed the living room and again noticed the bust of the woman on the mantel.
 There was something about her.

-Curiously, I walked up to the fireplace, picked up the bust, and studied its features.
+Curious, I walked up to the fireplace, picked up the bust, and studied its features.
 It was about ten inches tall and made from a white marble, perhaps.
-Subtractive sculpture; Sandy was good at carving from stone.
+Sandy was good at carving from stone.
 The woman’s features were distinct and beautifully crafted.
-She was a pretty woman, and the hair, eyes, and face were extremely realistic.
+She was a pretty woman, and the shoulder length hair, eyes, and face were extremely realistic.

-I was curious about the other two busts and went to look at them.
+I was interested in the other two busts and went to look at them.
 The one in the dining room was made of the same material and just as detailed but had a completely different face and a short haircut, something like the fairy Tinkerbell.
 She looked young.
 The last one was in the sanctuary, on the table next to the grandfather clock.
 Her hair was long.
 The melancholy expression on her face made this bust stand out the most.

 I strolled through the house to look at the paintings.
 They weren’t Sandy’s handiwork.
 The paintings were the same ones I saw when I first visited her.
 There was no particular theme—some were scenes of nature, others of people in public places, and others, still life.